KrypticCoconut/CM-Scoring-Engine/README.md

 Installation is simple enough

 Im using ubuntu 20 for my images
+You will need to have python2.7 and dpip installed - not gonna show it hee because it is diff for every ubuntu versio, just look it up :)
 ```
-sudo apt-get install python-minimal python-pip python-gobject libnotify-bin libnotify-dev libnotify-cil-dev
+sudo apt-get python-gobject libnotify-bin libnotify-dev libnotify-cil-dev
-pip install configparser #this is for ubuntu 18.04 but install these for your distro
+pip install configparser
-cd /opt
 git clone https://github.com/PineMaster/CM-Scoring-Engine.git
 ```